ryx/datalayer.js/README.md

 TODO: explain testmode and its activation via URL

 ## Passing Data
-The first obvious question here might be "what data should I pass"?
-That's a good question and we will discuss it in detail in the next chapter, [Conventions](#).
-Let's first start with the "how".
-The default way of communicating with datalayer.js relies on a minimal script API that you include in your code and use it as you would do with any other library.
-There are more (extremely useful) ways of interaction, when using extensions.
+The default way of communicating with datalayer.js relies on a small [Javascript API](#javascript-api).
+You [include it in your code](#integration) and use it as you would do with any other library.
+Additionally, there are more (extremely powerful) ways of interaction using extensions.
 Check [/src/extensions](#) for additional information.

+### Sending An Event to the Datalayer
+The usual way of sending events to the datalayer uses the [`broadcast`](#broadcast-name-string-data-any-void) method.

 ```javascript
 datalayer.broadcast('pageload', {"page":{"type":"homepage","name":"My homepage"}});